What the experts say

 Muscular power is a critical factor in so many sports and a paper looked at the fact that central body temperature increases through the day and combined this factor with the use of an active warm-up (consisting of 12 min pedalling at 50% VO2 max with three acceleration bursts of 5 seconds).
 The findings were that muscular power was maximized with measurement in the late afternoon following the active warm-up.

 A further two papers researched the impact of potential ergogenic substances.
 Both reported no activity in the areas studied.
 In the first study the researchers examined whether ribose supplementation before and during intense anaerobic exercise impacts on anaerobic capacity and metabolic markers.
 Twelve moderately trained male cyclists (22.3 ± 2.2 y) participated in the study.
 Subjects were familiarized and fasted for 8 h after standardizing nutritional intake.
 Subjects ingested either a 150 mL placebo or ribose (3 g ribose + 150 µg folate).
 Subjects rested for 25 min and completed 5 x 30 s anaerobic capacity tests with 3 min passive rest.
 Six capillary blood samples were taken prior to and after sprints for adenine nucleotide breakdown determination.
 The experiment was repeated 1 wk later with alternative drink.
-Data were analyzed by repeated measures ANOVA.
+Data were analysed by repeated measures ANOVA.
 No significant interactions were observed for any performance or blood variables.
 D-ribose supplementation has no impact on anaerobic exercise capacity and metabolic markers after high-intensity cycling exercise.

 Moving into the endurance domain a paper revisited the 'living high, training low' (LHTL) philosophy currently being subscribed to for erythropoiesis (red blood cell production) gains for endurance athletes.
-The study used a group of elite middle distance athletes with all training occurring at an altitude of 1200m.
+The study used a group of elite middle-distance athletes with all training occurring at an altitude of 1200m.
 Half of the group (LHTL) slept hypoxically at 2500m and ultimately at 3000m while the control half slept at 1200m.
 Maximal and sub-maximal aerobic performances were enhanced in the LHTL group on day one after completion of the experiment as determined at 1200m compared to the control group.
 This improvement seemed to be linked to an improvement in oxygen transport in early return and to other processes after a further 15 days when benefit could still be measured.

 High resistance interval training for endurance cyclists has been shown to improve performance.
 The intervention based on applying progressive resistance aimed at generating the highest power output at a fixed reduced cadence over an 8-week period concluded in the cyclists from the intervention improving their mean power over a 40km time trial by 7.6%.

 Recovery is the subject of the next two papers.
 The first looked at the efficacy of a carbohydrate (CHO)-protein beverage after a run to fatigue then followed by a 5km time trial 24 hours later.
 The beverage used was 6% CHO, 8%CHO+2% protein or 10% CHO.
 The results showed that additional CHO did not impact on recovery as determined by the 5km time trial.
-However the protein addition did support reduced muscle soreness.
-The indication is that additional calories from either CHO or protein above those found in sports drinks do not improve performance but that recovery can be aided with the addition of protein.
+However, the protein addition did support reduced muscle soreness.
+The indication is that additional calories from either CHO or protein above those found in sports drinks do not improve performance, but that recovery can be aided with the addition of protein.

 A similar paper backed these findings up from a narrower perspective when it concluded that CHO and CHO with protein restored running capacity with equal effect